tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/设置访问域名（CDN全球加速）_intl_en.md

 ## Overview

-This document describes how to request a COS service using a non-default COS endpoint.
+This document describes how to request the COS service using a non-default endpoint.

-## SDK API Reference
+## SDK API References

 For the parameters and method descriptions of all the APIs in the SDK, see [SDK API Reference](https://cos-android-sdk-doc-1253960454.file.myqcloud.com/).